SimY4/SimY4/content/posts/002-monads-explained.md

 It seems that our fancy arrow gives us the missing ability to compose functions of shape `A => F[B]` in the same way as we used to compose pure functions.
 And it turns out that this composition that we just came up with, is well known in a branch of mathematics called category theory and is called Kleisli composition
 (named after mathematician [Heinrich Kleisli](https://en.wikipedia.org/wiki/Heinrich_Kleisli "wiki: Heinrich Kleisli")).
-Our fancy arrow is called Kleisli arrow and as long as they are pure, and referentially transparent they form the Kleisli category.
+Our fancy arrow is called Kleisli arrow and as long as they are pure, and referentially transparent they form a Kleisli category.

 ## Brief introduction to Category theory

-Let's briefly talk about Category theory.
+Let's briefly talk about category theory.
 Category theory is a branch of set theory where the focus was shifted on relationships between sets rather than sets themselves.
-So, in category theory, we say that all sets are an atomic object that we can't look into and all relationships between sets are arrows that go from one atomic object to another with a few extra rules.
+So, in category theory, we say that all sets are atomic objects that we can't look inside of and all relationships between sets are atomic arrows that go from one atomic object to another with a few extra rules.
-First, all objects must have at least one identity arrow `id: A => A` that starts and ends on the same object.
+First, all objects must have at least one identity arrow `id: A => A` that starts and ends on a same object.
 Second, all arrows have to be composable, meaning that if you have two arrows `f: A => B` and `g: B => C` there should always be at least one arrow `g . f: A => C` and these compositions must be associative (`(f . g) . h == f . (g . h)`).

-It's pretty much all we need to know at this point, having these rules we can model them in scala:
+It's pretty much all we need to know at this point.
+Having these rules we can model them in Scala as:

 ```scala
 trait Category[:=>[_, _]]: